bahp/pyAMR/README.md

 supports interventions and toolkits to improve antibiotic prescribing in the community, including prescribing in general practices (GPs), dental and other settings and hospitals.

+The example belows shows a summary of AMR metrics for Escherichia coli grown in urine samples which includes the total number of isolates and the resistance rate (%) and the resistance trend over the last month/year for each antimicrobial.

 <p align="center">
     <img src="docs/source/_static/imgs/todo-sart-table.png" width=600>
 </p>